Campusoft/knowledge_base/.net_core/autentificacion/autentificacion.md

 ## Casbin.NET

 Casbin.NET is a powerful and efficient open-source access control library for .NET (C#) projects.
 It provides support for enforcing authorization based on various access control models.
+- based on the PERM metamodel (Policy, Effect, Request, Matchers).

 An authorization library that supports access control models like ACL, RBAC, ABAC in .NET (C#)